-Thursday I rode….my motorcycle to a winery and had some good food and wine.
+Thursday I rode….my motorcycle to a winery and had some good food and wine, for this I got one of the best motorcycle riding cameras to record all my trips.
 But, I did ride my mtb on Friday.
 A group of us headed up to MOTR for some trail ripping.
 A couple laps later, we were sweaty, dirty, poison oaky, hungry, and maybe a little tired.

 That’s it for riding last week.
 I could stop here.
 Maybe I should stop here.
 But, one of my good friends claims to enjoy reading about a hike now and then too.
 If you aren’t that sort of person, just click on over to YouTube or something now because Sunday was about hiking.
 And, trying not to be so scared that I would need a helicopter to rescue me!